sofakid/Skoarcery/README.md

 # Skoarpions

-The __Skoarpion__ is like a function, more like a subroutine.
+The __Skoarpion__ is like a function, but more like a subroutine, plus a magical fairy with a very short term memory.

     {! name<args> !!
       body
       ...
     !}

-Let's make a function:
+Let's make a skoarpion:

     {! drumsBasic<x> !!
 4/4
         .h  {: ] ] ] ] ] ] ] ] :: !x times :}